-7.2.4 Configuring Node Manager to Use the Custom Keystores
+8.3.4 Configuring Node Manager to Use the Custom Keystores

-To configure the Node Manager to use the custom keystores, add the following lines to the end of the nodemanager.properties file located in the WL\
+To configure the Node Manager to use the custom keystores, add the following lines to the end of the nodemanager.properties file located in the WL\HOME/common/nodemanager directory:

-HOME/common/nodemanager directory:

-CustomIdentityKeyStoreFileName=<Identity KeyStore>

-CustomIdentityKeyStorePassPhrase=<Identity KeyStore Passwd>

-CustomIdentityAlias=<Identity Key Store Alias>

-CustomIdentityPrivateKeyPassPhrase=<Private Key used when creating Certificate> Make sure to use the correct value for CustomIdentityAlias on each node.
-For example on SOAHOST1, use appIdentity1, and on VIPHOST1, use appIdentity2.

-Example for Node 1:
+KeyStores=CustomIdentityAndCustomTrust CustomIdentityKeyStoreFileName=<Identity KeyStore> CustomIdentityKeyStorePassPhrase=<Identity KeyStore Passwd> CustomIdentityAlias=<Identity Key Store Alias> CustomIdentityPrivateKeyPassPhrase=<Private Key used when creating Certificate> Make sure to use the correct value for CustomIdentityAlias for Node Manager listen's address.
+For example on SOAHOST1, use appIdentity1 as per the above steps (appIdentity1 mapped to the SOAHOST1 listen address).
+Example for Node 1: KeyStores=CustomIdentityAndCustomTrust CustomIdentityKeyStoreFileName=ORACLE\BASE/admin/<domain\name>/aserver/<domain\ name>/certs/appIdentityKeyStore.jks CustomIdentityKeyStorePassPhrase=welcome1 CustomIdentityAlias=appIdentity1 CustomIdentityPrivateKeyPassPhrase=welcome1

-CustomIdentityKeyStoreFileName=ORACLE\BASE/admin/<domain\name>/aserver/<domain\ name>/certs/appIdentityKeyStore.jks

-CustomIdentityKeyStorePassPhrase=welcome1

-CustomIdentityAlias=appIdentity1

-CustomIdentityPrivateKeyPassPhrase=welcome1

-The passphrase entries in the nodemanager.properties file get encrypted when you start Node Manager as described in Section 7.3, "Starting the Node Manager on SOAHOST1."
+The passphrase entries in the nodemanager.properties file get encrypted when you start Node Manager as described in Section 8.4, "Starting the Node Manager on SOAHOST1."
 For security reasons, you want to minimize the time the entries in the nodemanager.properties file are left unencrypted.
 After you edit the file, you should start Node Manager as soon as possible so that the entries get encrypted.